SrivathsanNayak/ethical-hacking-notes/CTFCheatsheet.md

     # if recursive scanning is really required
     feroxbuster -u http://target.com -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -x php,html,bak,js,txt,json,docx,pdf,zip,cgi,sh,pl,aspx,sql,xml --extract-links --scan-limit 2 --filter-status 400,401,404,405,500 --silent

-    # use multiple wordlists - when checking again, start with smaller wordlists like 'common.txt' and then go for bigger ones like 'raft-large-*.txt'
+    # use multiple wordlists - when checking again, start with smaller wordlists like 'common.txt' and then go for bigger ones like 'raft-large-*.txt' and 'megabeast.txt'
     # and if that does not give anything, use another tool like ffuf for directory scanning
     # additionally, scan directories which provide directory listing as well - things can be hidden from us